 State and federal law limit the amount of cargo trucks can carry, and if an overloaded truck or tractor trailer causes an accident, it can severely injure other drivers.
 Contact Atlanta truck accident attorney Terrence R. Bethune if you have been injured by an overloaded commercial vehicle.
-At the Law Office of Terrence R. Bethune, we have been helping injured clients since 1997, and can help get you the money you deserve.
+At The Bethune Law Firm, we have been helping injured clients since 1997, and can help get you the money you deserve.

 Commercial vehicles must comply with federal and state regulations that limit their weight capacity.
 In Georgia, five-axled vehicles — like the average tractor-trailer on Georgia highways — must generally weigh 80,000 pounds or fewer.
 Trucks that weigh more may pose a danger to other drivers on the road.